Brotherhood of War: Barbara Waterford Bellmon

 The daughter of General Porky Waterford, Barbara is the classic officer's wife, assisting with the families of her husband's command.
 She is amused by some of the junior officers and often reminds her husband to relax a little with them.
 Other characters in the series describe her as "the perfect officer's wife."
 She has two children, Marjorie (who eventually marries Jacques Portet) and Robert, a West Pointer and army aviator qualified in rotary and fixed wing aircraft.

 She is tremendously fond of Craig Lowell and treats him as a little brother, including organizing his (aborted) marriage to Cynthia Thomas.
 After Bellmon's death, she becomes a Congresswoman from California, where their home is located.

 Colonel Phillip Sheridan Parker III, USA, Retired

 A Norwich graduate, before the war Colonel Parker III was the last Commandant of the Equestrian School at Fort Riley.
 During the war, he commanded a colored tank destroyer regiment in North Africa and Western Europe under General "Porky" Waterford.
 Without orders, he led the task force that rescued Bob Bellmon.
 General Waterford once told his son-in-law Bob Bellmon that "You owe Phil Parker, Bob.
 That operation he mounted to go get you cost him his star."
 He is a soldier's soldier.

-A stiff, starchy man, the Colonel is one of the few Regular Army establishment officers respected by Craig Lowell.
-Since his retirement, he trains hunting dogs and spends a great deal of time hunting and fishing.
+The Colonel is a career Regular Army establishment officer who is respected by Craig Lowell.
+Since his retirement, he focuses on training hunting dogs and dedicates much of his time to hunting and fishing.